DataDog/integrations-core/terraform/README.md

 6. Run `terraform apply` to create this monitor in your Datadog account!

-## Sending Events to Datadog
+## Send Events to Datadog

-By installing datadogpy, you get access to dogwrap cli, which will allow you to wrap any terraform command and bind it to a custom event.
+By installing `datadogpy`, you have access to the Dogwrap command line tool, which you can use to wrap any Terraform command and bind it to a custom event.

-* Install datadogpy, check this [repo][4] for more information.
+Install `datadogpy`:
   ```
   pip install datadog
   ```

+For more information, see the [Datadog Python library][4].

-* Send a **terraform apply** event.
+Send a `terraform apply` event:

   ```
   dogwrap -n "terraform apply" -k $DD_API_KEY --submit_mode all --tags="source:terraform" "terraform apply -no-color"
   ```

-* Send a **terraform destroy** event.
+Send a `terraform destroy` event:

   ```
   dogwrap -n "terraform destroy" -k $DD_API_KEY --submit_mode all --tags="source:terraform" "terraform destroy -no-color"
   ```